International Estate Planning, Administration, Wills & Trusts

-A probate proceeding may involve either formal or informal procedures.
+A probate proceeding may involve either a formal or informal procedure.
 Traditionally, probate proceedings were governed by formal procedures that required the probate court to hold hearings and issue orders involving routine matters.
 Consequently, the legal costs of probating an estate could be substantial.

 The probate process

 begins when the personal representative files with the clerk of the probate court a copy of the death certificate along with the will and a petition to admit the will to probate and to grant letters testamentary, which authorise him or her to distribute the estate.
 Although the personal representative usually files the probate petition, it can be filed by any person who has a pecuniary interest in the will.

 In a formal probate proceeding, a hearing must be held to establish the death of the testator, the residency of the decedent, the genuineness of the will, its conformance with statutory requirements for its execution, and the competency of the testator at the time the will was made.
 These requirements are usually fulfilled by the attesting witnesses who were present at the time the will was made and who certify that it was properly executed.
 The number of attesting witnesses is prescribed by law.
 If fewer than the required number witness a will, it will be declared void, and the testator's property will pass according to the laws of descent and distribution.

 When some or all of the witnesses to a will are unavailable, special steps are taken.
 If the required witnesses have died before the testator, the person offering the will must offer proof of death, in addition to evidence of the genuineness of the signatures and any other proof of execution available.
 If no one objects to the will at the hearing, it will be admitted to probate.